-I curate The Interface Project (interfaceproject.org).
+I curate The Interface Project.
+Learn more at interfaceproject.org.

 Articles like this typically begin with the soul-baring personal story of someone born with intersex traits.
 The piece moves on to casual conflation of the terms ‘sex’ and ‘gender,’ followed by a dubious quote from a careful surgeon, and then a selectively inaccurate representation of present-day intersex treatment protocols.
 This formula — paired with the inference that every intersex birth in the U.S. is met with a multidisciplinary team of fair-minded specialists — can lead a casual reader to believe children are no longer arbitrarily sterilized, mutilated, or deceived.